douglangille/darkling-whim/_posts/2021-02-04-haley-alone.md

   overlay_image: /assets/images/img_0014.jpg
   overlay_filter: 0.4
 categories:
-  - Writings
+  - writings
-tags:
+tags: [flash-fiction, horror, haley]
-  - 'Haley'
 excerpt: "Nothing but a trail of broken bone and rotten flesh."
 ---

 The knife hit bone and Haley pushed it through into the soft cranial tissue.
 Red flowed around her hand, then grey, and then finally, black.
 She pulled back with a wet resistance and a weird plop.
 She cleaned the blade on her well-worn jeans and returned it to its sheath, strapped to her thigh.
 A place for everything and a thing for every place.